JohnClever/lorm/packages/@lorm/cli/README.md

 - 🧘‍♀️ Zero config — works out of the box
 - 🔐 End-to-end type safety — from database to frontend
 - ⚡️ CLI-first workflow — everything through simple commands
-- 🚀 Mobile-optimized — built for React Native and mobile-first teams
+- 📱 Mobile-exclusive — built exclusively for React Native and Expo teams

 ---